omics-datascience/BioAPI/README.md

   - Code: 200
   - Content:
     - `pathways`: list of elements of type JSON.
 Each element corresponds to a different metabolic pathway.
       - `source`: database of the metabolic pathway found.
+Possible values can be found in [Genes of a metabolic pathway](#genes-of-a-metabolic-pathway) service.
       - `external_id`: pathway identifier in the source.
       - `pathway`: name of the pathway.
   - Example: